idefux/pywincc/README.md

 1. WinCC 7.0 (previous or newer versions may also work)
 2. VPN connection to remote machine (e.g. OpenVPN)
 3. Firewall settings to allow connection from remote machine

+### Access rights
+The windows user calling the python program must also exist on the remote machine and must be part of the SIMATIC WinCC user groups (according to WinCC installation manual) for access rights on the WinCC database.